wizard0987654321/TOP-Tic-Tac-Toe/README.md

 # TOP-Tic-Tac-Toe
-Tic Tac Toe Game Project
+Tic Tac Toe Game Project, that is going to be using JS modules and factory functions, alongside with simple html and css